CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Related Work

 The literature concerning the solution to the problem of global localisation with the use of a 2D LIDAR sensor is rich.
 A recent and comprehensive survey on global localisation may be found in \cite{gl_survey_cn}, while a brief overview is given below.

 In broad terms global localisation approaches may be divided into two categories: (a) approaches that operate in feature space, that is, methods that extract features from measurements and the map and establish correspondences between them, and (b) approaches that directly exploit only raw measurements.
 In the latter category a number of methods solve the problem in an iterative Bayesian Monte Carlo fashion, i.e. by dispersing hypotheses within the map and updating the belief of the robot's pose by incorporating new measurements as it moves until estimate convergence \cite{mcl,Wang2018d,Yilmaz2019a,gmcl,Chen2021a}.
-However, the requirement of motion (a) may give rise to safety concerns (the robot may not even be visible), and (b) increases estimation time.
+Although motion may be assistive---or even required---in certain conditions, such as those of repetitive map structures, the requirement of motion (a) may give rise to safety concerns (the robot may not even be visible), and (b) increases estimation time.
 The Monte Carlo method proposed in this article operates directly in measurement space as well but, in contrast, is not iterative, and does not require motion or more than one measurement.
 As a result CBGL is a single-shot global localisation approach that is able to process more hypotheses in less time, resulting in an improvement in the number of correctly estimated locations, and making it able to compete against (traditionally faster) feature-based approaches in terms of execution time.